Alert Message Please update your browser.

 Though it may be difficult to imagine, child identity theft can be quite common.
 In fact, a decade ago Carnegie Mellon concluded a study on child identity theft and found that children are about 51% more likely than adults to experience identity theft.

 The person who steals a child’s identity may be someone the child knows, such as a family member or someone in the child’s community, in person or online.
-One of the reasons for this is the potential access it grants to a child’s personal information.
+One of the reasons for this is the potential access that person might have to the minor's personal information.
 After all, when you register a child at school, camp or childcare, their birthdate and Social Security number are often required.
-Online your child’s information may be exploited after they enter details such as their birthday or address, or even pay with their children's debit card, on a gaming site.
+Moreover, your child's information may be exposed online after they enter details such as their birthday or address in unsecure websites.

-With a child’s birthdate, full name, address and SSN, a thief can use this data to fill out credit and benefit applications.
+With a child’s birthdate, full name, address and Social Security number (SSN), a thief can use this data to fill out credit and benefit applications.
 They could do this pretending to be the child’s parent.
 Other times within the anonymous shield of the internet, a thief may play the child’s role in the application process.

 Those looking to commit fraud may target children’s identities because a child typically hasn’t built a credit history yet.
 So, the applications using their identity may get approved thanks to the child’s clear credit.
 Let’s look at some ways to help identify if a child’s identity may have been stolen.